gruntwork-io/docs/docs/refarch/whats-this/what-is-a-reference-architecture.md

 ## Components

-The Gruntwork Reference Architecture has three main components — Landing Zone, Pipelines, and a Sample Application.
+The Gruntwork Reference Architecture has three main components — Gruntwork Landing Zone, Gruntwork Pipelines, and a Sample Application.

-## Landing Zone
+### Landing Zone

 Gruntwork Landing Zone is a terraform-native approach to [AWS Landing zone / Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/what-is-control-tower.html).
 This uses Terragrunt to quickly create new AWS accounts, configure them with a standard security baseline, and defines a best-practices multi-account setup.

-## Pipelines
+### Pipelines

 [Gruntwork Pipelines](/pipelines/what-is-it/) makes the process of deploying infrastructure similar to how developers often deploy code.
 It is a code framework and approach that enables the customer to use your preferred CI tool to set up an end-to-end pipeline for infrastructure code.

-## Sample Application
+### Sample Application

 Our [sample application](https://github.com/gruntwork-io/aws-sample-app) is built with JavaScript, Node.js, and Express.js, following [Twelve-Factor App](https://12factor.net/) practices.
 It consists of a load balancer, a front end, a backend, a cache, and a database.